When you first learn about the power of microphone positioning, you’re instantly fascinated.

 - how it should sound once completed

-Let’s start off with the simplest and most common of the four techniques:
+Let’s start off with the simplest and most common of the five techniques:

 1. A/B Stereo Recording